 Those who bought the model loved all the features and also praised the well thought out design.

-One reviewer pointed out how Citizen was able to fit all the features on the dial without making it look too cluttered.
+One reviewer pointed out how the Citizen brand was able to fit all the features on the dial without making it look too cluttered.

 However, there was one buyer who didn’t really enjoy setting the watch up.